 As a kid, I was continually told that playing too much video games was bad for me and that I would develop hairy palms or something similar (wait, maybe that wasn’t from gaming).
 Whatever the case might be, ever since the wonders of video games were introduced to us as young and impressionable youths, we’ve been warned of the dangers it poses.
 Now, it seems the effects of playing video games might be worse than our overly concerned parents could have ever guessed.

-According to a study by Professors from the Université de Montréal and McGill University playing video games can actually affect your mental health, specifically short and long-term memories.
+According to a study by Professors from the Université de Montréal and McGill University playing video games can actually affect your mental health, specifically short and long-term memory.

 The study found that specifically first-person shooters (sorry Call of Duty fans) can cause grey matter loss in the hippocampus.
 For those who don’t have a degree in the human brain (like myself), the hippocampus is the part of the brain that is involved with spatial memory (orientation) and episodic memory (autobiographical events).
 The tests revealed that response learners, those players using their brain’s autopilot and reward system to navigate, experienced grey matter loss in their hippocampus.
 The loss of grey matter was experienced after prolonged playing (90 hours).
 This means that there is a direct correlation between the amount of time spent playing and the effect it has on your brain.
 On the flip side, spatial learners, those using their hippocampus to navigate, increased their grey matter after playing for the same amount of time.